-Any U.S. or Canadian citizen who plans to spend more than 90 days in Greece and/or any other member of the Schengen block of countries (Austria, Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Norway, Poland, Portugal, Slovenia, Slovakia, Spain, Sweden, and the Netherlands) within a six-month period must obtain a special visa BEFORE entry into the Schengen zone.
+Any U.S. or Canadian citizen who plans to spend more than 90 days in Greece and/or any other member of the Schengen Area (Austria, Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Norway, Poland, Portugal, Slovenia, Slovakia, Spain, Sweden, and the Netherlands) within a six-month period must obtain a special visa BEFORE entry into the Schengen Area.
 This visa must be issued by a Greek consulate/embassy in a country where the applicant is a resident, and the application process can take at least a month.
 The School can provide assistance with this process.
 Read more detailed information here about visas, residence permits, and insurance requirements.

 If you plan to drive in Greece, U.S. drivers must carry a valid U.S. license AND an international driver’s permit.
 The U.S. Department of State has authorized two organizations to issue international driving permits: AAA and the American Automobile Touring Alliance.Click here for more information about a residence permit